Solstice RTC Transition

 - Information about dates for the family seminars which we encourage all families to attend.
 These seminars include further education and face-to-face transition groups that aid in preparation for the transition process.

 Preparation for the transition home continues throughout the treatment process.
 However, during the last 3 months of RTC care, this preparation intensifies.
-Our transition specialist begins working more intensively with the family, resident and therapist to assist in this important process.
+Our Transition Coach begins working more intensively with the family, resident and therapist to assist in this important process.
 There are several program components that move into high gear at this stage, for both parents and daughter.

-In addition, shortly after discharge, the transition specialist will travel to the family’s home to conduct a home visit, providing specialized consultation and support services, coaching, education and development of natural mentors and support systems for the child in the home community.
+In addition, shortly after discharge, the Transition Coach will travel to the family’s home to conduct a home visit, providing specialized consultation and support services, coaching, education and development of natural mentors and support systems for the child in the home community.

 The completion of this aftercare program greatly enhances long-term success for those families who participate.
 For this reason, the Solstice aftercare program is considered part of the RTC process and is fully integrated into the program.